joe-p/Mithras-Contracts/README.md

 We need a zk-friendly hash function to hash the merkle tree nodes and the AVM provides [MiMC](https://developer.algorand.org/docs/get-details/dapps/avm/teal/opcodes/v11/#mimc) for that.

-### Verifiers
+### ZK-cryptography

-The DVC and WVC are generated by [AlgoPlonk](https://github.com/giuliop/AlgoPlonk) from the circuits' definitions; AlgoPlonk uses [gnark](https://github.com/Consensys/gnark) for circuit compilation and for proof generation and can be used by frontends for the latter.
+The zk scheme used is plonk.
+The `DVC` and `WVC` are generated by [AlgoPlonk](https://github.com/giuliop/AlgoPlonk) from the circuits' definitions; AlgoPlonk uses [gnark](https://github.com/Consensys/gnark) for circuit compilation and for proof generation and can be used by frontends for the latter.

 AlgoPlonk offers a [trusted setup](https://github.com/giuliop/AlgoPlonk#trusted-setup) for both curves BN254 and BLS12-381 but only the BN254 setup is large enough to support the withdrawal circuit at the moment, so we use curve BN254.